JuliaLang/julia/doc/src/manual/metaprogramming.md

 subset of the language is usable.
 Thus, generated functions provide a flexible way to move work from run time to compile time, at the expense of greater restrictions on allowed constructs.

-When defining generated functions, there are four main differences to ordinary functions:
+When defining generated functions, there are five main differences to ordinary functions:

 1. You annotate the function declaration with the `@generated` macro.
 This adds some information to the AST that lets the compiler know that this is a generated function.
-2. In the body of the generated function you only have access to the *types* of the arguments – not their values – and any function that was defined *before* the definition of the generated function.
+2. In the body of the generated function you only have access to the *types* of the arguments – not their values.
 3. Instead of calculating something or performing some action, you return a *quoted expression* which, when evaluated, does what you want.
+4. Generated functions are only permitted to call functions that were defined *before* the definition of the generated function.
+(Failure to follow this my result on getting `MethodErrors` referring to functions from a future world-age.)
-4. Generated functions must not *mutate* or *observe* any non-constant global state (including, for example, IO, locks, non-local dictionaries, or using [`hasmethod`](@ref)).
+5. Generated functions must not *mutate* or *observe* any non-constant global state (including, for example, IO, locks, non-local dictionaries, or using [`hasmethod`](@ref)).
    This means they can only read global constants, and cannot have any side effects.
    In other words, they must be completely pure.